 Between 18 and 35 years old (with some exceptions)

-Have been accepted for a job in Canada with an NOC code of type 0 (zero), A, or B.
+Have been accepted for a job in Canada with a TEER - NOC skill level of either 0 (zero), 1, 2 or 3.

 The fee for this service is $3,000.